forestgrape/coronavirus/index.md

 * References have been redone; they should point right

 ### Recent Updates
+- 27.3.20: Clarifications and more references added.
 - 27.3.20: References redone.
 Named by correspondence author instead of numbered.
 - 26.3.20:  Public Advice extended and clarified.
 - 25./26.3.20:  Corrected and looked up aerosol/particulate inhalation.
     In the first version I had written that aerosols don't enter the lung.
 Aerosols DO enter the lung.
 The train of thought yielding this: Entering the lung is halfway entering the body.
 So there must have been enough evolutionary pressure to prevent this.
-There are two mistakes:
+This is double wrong:
-    1. The evolutionary roots of the lung are the alimentary system.
-Substances coming in were just cleared down.
-As we often do too, evolution usually rather than rebuilding from scratch it gradually bends things right.
+    1. The evolutionary roots of the lung are the alimentary system, so substances coming in were just cleared down.
+Even as lung and alimentary separated this stayed.
+As we often do too, evolution usually gradually bends things right, rather than rebuilding from scratch.
-    2. The lungs developped before we were upright and in the original case the clearance of of aerosols is early and very good [Kleinstreuer](#kleinstreuer).
-Ciliate movement works even uphill as every ski tourer knows.
-But there are limits, so a "workaround" evolved: clearance by macrophages.
+    2. The lungs developped before we were upright and in the original case the clearance of of aerosols is early and very good; shown for mice in [Kleinstreuer](#kleinstreuer).
+Ciliate based movement works even uphill, as ski tourers know.
+But there are limits.
+A workaround evolved: in humans smallest particulates are cleared by macrophages [citation to be added].
-* added Reference [Kleinstreuer](#kleinstreuer) showing particulates deposition both at inhalation and exhalation.
+* added References describing particle deposition and clearance in the lung.
+Some e.g. [Kleinstreuer](#kleinstreuer) are showing particulates deposition both at inhalation and exhalation.
 The first is import for infection, the latter both for spread and diagnostics.
 - 26.3.20: References grouped by topic
+- 25.3.20: Abstract added

 ### Public Advice
 Do NOT take Covid-19 lightly: it can be very serious in shortterm and if there are possible longterm effects is unknown.